LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 ### AnimatedSprite Methods

 The `AnimatedSprite` class needs a way to update its animation state over time.
-Add the following method to the `AnimatedSprite` class:
+This is handled by a single `Update` method:

 [!code-csharp[](./snippets/animatedsprite.cs#methods)]